lildude/HB-Cumulus/README.txt

           o List of tags to hide: <not set> - this can be a space or comma separated list o Minimum Font Size: 8pt
           o Maximum Font Size: 25pt
-          o Number of Tags to show: 30
+          o Number of Tags to show: 30 - set to 0 or nothing to show all tags

       More information about the options marked with * can be found on the WP-Cumulus notes page.
     * Hb-Cumulus will work with Habari 0.5.2 and the latest SVN code.